Violence Against Women Act: Restraining orders

 When a victim is the beneficiary of an order of protection, per VAWA it was generally enforceable nationwide under the terms of full faith and credit.
 Although the order may be granted only in a specific state, full faith and credit requires that it be enforced in other states as though the order was granted in their states.
+Part of the law's restraining orders included the ability to enforce domestic violence protection orders which barred people subject to family violence protection orders from having firearms.

 Persons who are covered under VAWA immigration provisions

 VAWA allows for the possibility that certain individuals who might not otherwise be eligible for immigration benefits may petition for US permanent residency on the grounds of a close relationship with a US citizen or permanent resident who has been abusing them.
 The following persons are eligible to benefit from the immigration provisions of VAWA: